Ludwik Abramowicz (1879–1939): During the turmoil of 1919–1922

-In the independent Poland

-After Żeligowski’s mutiny and the creation of Central Lithuania, he continued publishing the newspaper and became involved in the political life of the new state, joining the Provisional Governing Commission together with his brother Witold.
-At first, he regarded the establishment of Central Lithuania as a prelude to the creation of a larger, cantonal Lithuanian state.
-In May 1921, he transferred the ownership and publication of Gazeta Krajowa to Ludwik Chomiński, while he himself turned to the project of reviving Przegląd Wileński, the first issue of which was published in November 1921.
-A dispute arose between the two periodicals over the significance and place of the krajowa idea in the realities of the Second Polish Republic, with Gazeta Krajowa representing a more conservative stance.
-Ultimately, in July 1922, Gazeta Krajowa was sold to a group of local landowners, who used it as the foundation for Słowo, a paper that would later become highly influential.
+Interwar

-As a result, Przegląd Wileński remained the principal voice of the krajowcy idea in Poland.
-The ideological line of the movement was defined by opposition to both Polish and Lithuanian nationalism, and to the suppression of the Lithuanian and Belarusian cultural life in Poland, resistance to religious fanaticism, and the pursuit of a federalist vision, including a cantonal state in the Belarusian-Lithuanian lands with Vilnius as its capital.'
+Throughout the interwar, Przegląd Wileński remained the principal voice of the krajowcy idea in Poland.
+The ideological line of the movement was defined by opposition to both Polish and Lithuanian nationalism, and to the suppression of the Lithuanian and Belarusian cultural life in Poland, resistance to religious fanaticism, and the pursuit of a federalist vision, including a cantonal state in the Belarusian-Lithuanian lands with Wilno as its capital.'
 At the same time, Abramowicz's main local opponent was the national democrat newspaper Dziennik Wileński.'

 The 1930s were particularly difficult for the newspaper.
 The number of subscribers was decreasing, and the financial problem was becoming more acute.
 In December 1931, Ludwik Abramowicz was forced to move the editorial office to his own apartment at 21/6 Sierakowska Street.'
-In the mid-1930s, during the rule of the Vilnius voivode Ludwik Bociański, the publication was subjected to severe administrative and judicial persecution.'
+In the mid-1930s, during the rule of the Wilno voivode Ludwik Bociański, the publication was subjected to severe administrative and judicial persecution.'
 Not the least role in this was played by the influence of Przegląd on the national communities of the region.
 In particular, the authorities drew attention to the editorial office's cooperation with figures of the Belarusian Christian Democracy, the organ of which was the newspaper Bielaruskaja krynica.

 In October 1938, due to the illness of the editor, Przegląd Wileński ceased to exist.
 Its closure caused a great deal of publicity.
 Even those who fought against Abramowicz's ideas were saddened.
-Thus, Stanisław Mackiewicz compared the closure of Przegląd to the burial of all the “local people”.'
+Thus, Stanisław Mackiewicz compared the closure of Przegląd to the burial of all the "tutejszy people".'

 Ludwik Abramowicz died in March 1939.

+Legacy

+Michał Pius Römer wrote in his diary on the day of Abramowicz's death:He was a publicist of extraordinary talent, he had a wonderful and sharp pen.
+Until the end — usque ad finem — he remained faithful to the so-called krajowcy, which was based on the idea of the statehood of Greater Lithuania, which united the lands of ethnographic Lithuania and Lithuanian Rus' with the capital in Vilnius.
+He had the courage to oppose Polish nationalism and Polish statehood in historical Lithuanian lands.
+For him, this was all the more difficult, because he was a Pole.
+But first of all, he was a Vilnius native and a son of Lithuania, not of Poland itself.
+Ludwik Abramowicz had a temperament, and the loneliness of his own ideological position and the unpopularity of the political opinions he expressed did not frighten him or incline him to retreat, they rather added energy and strengthened resistance.
+He went through life without taking his eyes off the star of his idea.